-Evacuation maps and brochures for the public are available at a dedicated website maintained by San Joaquin Operational Area (See Figure 2.1).
+Evacuation maps and brochures for the public are available at a dedicated website maintained by SJOA (See Figure 2.1).
 These maps contain information on receiving alerts and warnings within the District along with evacuation and safety instructions.
+According to San Joaquin County OES, no evacuation maps exists for this District, however there may be one developed in the future.
+Check the following link (see www.sjmap.org/evacmaps) to see if evacuation maps have been developed.